oasis-tcs/mqtt/mqtt-sn-2.0/prose/share/mqtt-sn-v2.0-draft.md

 **Position**: bits 0 and 1 of the PUBLISH Flags.

 This determines the content of the Topic Alias and Topic Name fields.
-Refer to [2.4](#topic-types) for the definition of the various topic types.
+Refer to [2.4 "Topic Types"](#topic-types) for the definition of the various topic types.

 The Topic Type may be Topic Name, Predefined Topic Alias or Session Topic Alias.